 Our operations are solely in Western Australia, where AWPL is a participant in the MARBL Lithium Joint Venture with Mineral Resources Limited (MinRes).
-AWPL holds a 60% interest in the MARBL Lithium Joint Venture (MARBL JV).
-The joint venture is for the exploitation, development, processing, production and on-selling of lithium ore and other chemicals produced from mining undertaken at the Wodgina hard rock lithium mine in Western Australia (Wodgina) and refining activities at trains 1 and 2 of the Kemerton refinery facility (Kemerton).
+AWPL holds a 50%3 interest in the MARBL Lithium Joint Venture (MARBL JV).
+The joint venture is for the exploitation, development, processing, production and on-selling of lithium ore and other chemicals produced from mining undertaken at the Wodgina hard rock lithium mine in Western Australia (Wodgina).